-Modality.
-Whether one should see the therapist individually, as a couple, or as a family, the therapist can help you make this decision.
-However, if it is clearly couple’s or family-related issues that you are facing, it is better to ask the therapist if they work with couples/and or families.
+- Modality: Whether one should see the therapist individually, as a couple, or as a family, the therapist can help you make this decision.
+However, if it is clearly couples or family-related issues that you are facing, it is better to ask the therapist if they work with couples/and or families.
 Not all therapists are trained or comfortable working with couples, families, and kids.

-Convenience.
-Another aspect to consider is in-person therapy versus online/phone therapy.
+- Convenience: Another aspect to consider is in-person therapy versus online/phone therapy.
 If you travel a lot, do not have many trained therapists in your area or find it difficult to commute, you could consider Skype/phone therapy.
 Before doing so, however, you will have to make sure that you are comfortable working over Skype and phone with someone.

-Specialties.
-Additionally, sometimes therapists specialize in working on specific issues, such as post-pregnancy depression, chronic illness, trauma, and so on.
+- Specialties: Additionally, sometimes therapists specialize in working on specific issues, such as post-pregnancy depression, chronic illness, trauma, and so on.
 If a person is looking for help with a specific issue, they can ask the therapist if she/he has any expertise or experience in working on those issues.

-Theoretical Approach.
-In terms of theoretical orientations, CBT (cognitive behavior therapy) is catching on as insurance providers and hospitals often prefer this approach.
+- Theoretical Approach.
+In terms of theoretical orientations, CBT (cognitive behavioral therapy) is catching on as insurance providers and hospitals often prefer this approach.
 Some therapists follow one specific approach while others may follow a combination of approaches.
 All approaches can be equally effective as long as the therapist and client are able to form the therapeutic bond, which is, a relationship of comfort and trust.

-Feel free to ask the therapist as many questions as you need to about their training, experience, and anything else that may help you feel comfortable working with them.
+Feel free to ask the therapist as many questions as you need to about their training, experience, and anything else that may help you feel more comfortable working with them.
 Psychotherapy is part art and part science and all therapists develop their own unique style.
 That being said, it all circles back to whether or not you see yourself succeeding with this or that therapist.
 Listen to your gut!
 And remember that if it doesn’t work out down the road with your therapist, there are plenty more to choose from.
 (And they won’t take it personally!
 They’re professionals.)